drewtwitchell/BDS-Hub-Detect-Instructions/README.md

 1. [Package Manager Examples](#examples)

-## What is Hub Detect?
+## What is Black Duck Detect?
 <a name="whatisdetect"></a>

-Hub Detect is a utility (developed by Black Duck Software) to identify all open source contained within an application.
+Black Duck Detect is a utility (developed by Black Duck Software) to identify all open source contained within an application.
 It utilizes two primary methods of detection:

 * **Package Manager Identification**

-	If the project Hub Detect is inspecting uses a package manager, it will be invoked to reconcile all the parent and transitive dependences.
+	If the project Black Duck Detect is inspecting uses a package manager, it will be invoked to reconcile all the parent and transitive dependences.

 * **Signature Scanning**